sandhyaKumar123/CS32FinalProject/README-5.md

 FPServer: A multiplayer Hangman game, where this player is the one choosing the word.

-PlayHangman: A script to setup single player or nultiplayer game options.
+PlayHangman: A script to setup single player or multiplayer game options.
 For multiplayer you would need to run the client or server as specified in a seperate window.

 Images is a folder of the visual output.
 We would like to try and make this a GUI that updates.
 This seems difficult on GitHub though!